Multi-asset solutions team

 Geoffrey Kelley, CFA

-Senior Portfolio Manager, Global Head of Strategic Asset Allocation and Systematic Equity, Multi-Asset Solutions Team
+Senior Portfolio Manager, Global Head, Systematic Equity Solutions, Multi-Asset Solutions Team

 Benjamin W. Forssell, CFA